zmtcreative/gm-fancy-lists/README.md

 >
 > These are functionally equivalent -- since this extension currently takes no options, just use
 > the first option.
 In the event that options are later added to the extension, the standard
-> `fancylists.FancyList` init method will select the most likely default options, while the
+> `fancylists.FancyLists` initialization method will select the most likely default options, while the
-> `&fancylists.FancyListsOptions{}` init method will allow you to customize these options.
+> `&fancylists.FancyListsOptions{}` initialization method will allow you to customize these options.
 But
 > since there currently are no options, this is just redundant for now. :grin:

 ## Supported List Types